-The outreach will consist of the following activities:
+The outreach consisted of the following activities:

-- Project-specific webpage: Project information, technical reports, and public meeting materials will be posted to the webpage. - Key stakeholder meetings: One-on-one interviews with federal, state, and local officials; permitting agencies; and rail agencies will be conducted prior to the public meeting. - Public information meeting: A public meeting will be held to summarize the findings of the feasibility study and present the next steps for the Project. - Comment summary: Comments received during the stakeholder and public meetings will be summarized, and input that may affect the Project design or decisions will be considered as part of the next phase of Project development.
+- Project-specific webpage: Project information, technical reports, and public meeting materials was posted to the webpage. - Key stakeholder meetings: One-on-one interviews and small group meetings with federal, state, and local officials; permitting agencies; and rail agencies were conducted prior to the public meeting. - Public information meeting: A public meeting was held on November 2, 2022 to summarize the findings of the feasibility study and present the next steps for the Project. - Comment summary: Comments received during the stakeholder and public meetings were summarized, and input that may affect the Project design or decisions will be considered as part of the next phase of Project development.